webishdev/stopnik/website/docs/advanced/cmd.md

 ## Version

-The `-version` parameter will show the usage information.
+The `-version` parameter will show the version information.

 ## Configuration file